technicaldogsbody/MicroMediator/README.md

 ## Benchmarks

 The benchmark suite measures performance across various scenarios.
 All benchmarks run on .NET 10.0 to showcase peak performance characteristics.
+The library targets .NET 8.0, 9.0, and 10.0.

 Run benchmarks: